Updated Aug 6, 2026

 unwrap and expect

-// Crashes with generic message if Err
+// Panics with a generic message if Err

 let contents = fs::read_to_string("config.toml").unwrap();

-// Crashes with YOUR message if Err
+// Panics with YOUR message if Err

 let contents = fs::read_to_string("config.toml")